R-ohit-B-isht/The-Project/README.md

 ## THE PROJECT (Next.js + Firebase)

-Build a complex webapp inspired by sites Dev.to and Medium, featuring...
+Built a complex webapp inspired by sites Dev.to and Medium, featuring...

 - 👨‍🎤 Custom Firebase usernames
 - 📰 Bot-friendly content (SEO)